FelixVita/sample-python-project-structure/README.md

 ## GitHub Actions

-This repo includes a GitHub Actions workflow that runs the tests on every push and pull request.
+This repo includes some GitHub Actions workflows to automate CI/CD processes like testing,  building documentation, and packaging releases (TODO).

-You can find the workflow file in `.github/workflows/ci.yaml`.
+### Continuous Integration (CI) Tests

+The workflow file in `.github/workflows/ci.yaml` will run all the tests in the `tests/` dir every time you push a commit to the main branch, or open a pull request on the main branch.

 This was adapted from the YouTube video [Unit testing Python code using Pytest + GitHub Actions](https://www.youtube.com/watch?v=0aEJBygCn5Q) by Carberra.

+### Continuous Documentation Build

+You can find the workflow file in `.github/workflows/docs-pages.yaml`.

 See also: [GitHub Docs: Building and testing Python](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python)

+### Packaging Releases

+TODO